Gapless quantum spin liquid in a honeycomb $\Gamma$ magnet: ADDITIONAL INFORMATION

-The classical analysis in the preceding section gives the classical magnetic orders of the whole system.
-In this section, we go beyond the classical level by considering the quantum fluctuations to find out where the nonmagnetic state may appear in the phase diagram.
-To this end, we utilize the linear spin-wave theory~(LSWT) where each local spin operator $\mathbf S_i = \left(S_i^x, S_i^y, S_i^z\right)$ is represented by bosonic creation and annihilation operators $a_i$ and $a_i^{\dagger}$.
-We follow essentially the frame by Janssen and Vojta\cite{SMJanssenVojta2019}.
+Here, we go beyond the classical level by considering the quantum fluctuations to find out where the nonmagnetic state may appear in the phase diagram.
+To this end, we utilize the linear spin-wave theory where each local spin operator $\mathbf S_i = \left(S_i^x, S_i^y, S_i^z\right)$ is represented by bosonic creation and annihilation operators $a_i$ and $a_i^{\dagger}$.
+We adopt some of the notations used by Janssen and Vojta \cite{SMJanssenVojta2019}.
 By virtue of the Holstein-Primakoff transformation,

 Here, $\tilde{S}_i^n \equiv (\mathbf S \cdot \mathbf n)$ is the spin component along the classical ordered moment $\mathbf n$ and $\tilde{S}_i^\pm \equiv (\mathbf S_i \cdot \mathbf e) \pm \imath [\mathbf S_i \cdot (\mathbf n \times \mathbf e)]$ are the ladder operators consisting of the orthogonal spin components, with $\mathbf e$ being an (arbitrary) unit vector perpendicular to $\mathbf n$ and satisfying the right-hand rule.
 The spin operator is thus